ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 MOSIP system can create a Reason Category in Master Data

 Upon receiving a request to add Reason Category with the input parameters (code, name, descr, lang_code and is_active) the system stores the Reason Category in the DB

-Upon receiving a request to add Reason Category with the input parameters (code, name, descr, lang_code and is_active) the system stores the Reason Category in the DB

-Validates if all required input parameters have been received as listed below for each specific request
+1. Validates if all required input parameters have been received as listed below for each specific request
 * code - character (36) - Mandatory
 * name - character (64) - Mandatory
 * descr - character (256) - Mandatory
 * lang_code - character (3) - Mandatory
 * is_active - boolean - Mandatory

-Validates if the response contains the following attributes for a Reason Category added
+2. Validates if the response contains the following attributes for a Reason Category added
 * Code
 * Language Code
-Responds with the Reason Category code and Language Code for the Reason Category created successfully
+3. Responds with the Reason Category code and Language Code for the Reason Category created successfully

-In case of Exceptions, system triggers relevant error messages as listed below
+4. In case of Exceptions, system triggers relevant error messages as listed below
 ### <p align="left">**1.
 Type : Success – Info Message**
 |Scenario|Message|Message Code|
 |:------:|:------:|:------:|